SamuelmsWong-zz/UncertaintyPropogationEquation/README.md

 # UncertaintyPropogationEquation
 A set of verilog source files for a unit that applies the first-order uncertainty propogation equation to 16-bit inputs.

 This README is more or less a log of what I've done.
+It's a bit all over the place...
+I started working before realising that there was an RTL Coding Convention, which is now included in this repository.

 UPU: Uncertainty Propogation Unit